elisa-tech/wg-aerospace/Contributing.md

 Here's an example of how to locally cleanup licensing on your contribution.

+If you need to see what licenses are supported for use with the tool - `docker run --rm --volume $(pwd):/data fsfe/reuse supported-licenses`

 1) Go to the root of this repository and run `docker run --rm --volume $(pwd):/data fsfe/reuse` to get a report.
-2) Then if you are "not compliant", either manually add the SPDX headers or use the `reuse annotate` feature to help you.
+2) Then if you are "not compliant", either manually add the SPDX headers or use the `reuse annotate` feature to help you.  `reuse` does have a `--recursive` option that can be used for folders, however it marks everything.
-  - e.g. updating markdown files - `docker run --rm --volume $(pwd):/data fsfe/reuse annotate --license CC-BY-SA-4.0 <filename>`
+  - Updating individual markdown files - `docker run --rm --volume $(pwd):/data fsfe/reuse annotate --license CC-BY-SA-4.0 <filename>`
-  - e.g. updating code files - `docker run --rm --volume $(pwd):/data fsfe/reuse annotate --license MIT <filename>`
+  - Updating individual code files - `docker run --rm --volume $(pwd):/data fsfe/reuse annotate --license MIT <filename>`
+  - Add details for binary files and items like `json` - `docker run --rm --volume $(pwd):/data fsfe/reuse annotate --license CC-BY-SA-4.0 --fallback-dot-license <filename>`
+    - This creates a file with a `.license` suffix that has the SPDX tag
 3) Check again doing (1).

 The tool has [various features](https://github.com/fsfe/reuse-tool?tab=readme-ov-file#usage) including automatically adding a license descriptions under `LICENSE/` if you had a new license type.